Bekir Sami Kunduh: Early career

 Bekir Sami was born in Saniba, Ossetia.
-He was a son of Musa Kunduh Pasha (Musa Kundukhov; (1818–1889)), a Tagaur Ossetian chieftain and major-general in the Russian Imperial Army, who then defected to the Ottoman Empire.
+He was a son of Musa Kunduh Pasha (Musa Kundukhov; (1818–1889)), a Tagaur Ossetian chieftain and major-general in the Russian Imperial Army, who later defected to the Ottoman Empire.
 He earned his Baccalaureate from Galatasaray High School and went to Paris to study political science.

 He worked at the Turkish embassy at St. Petersburg and then was appointed as Mutasarrıf of Amasya.
-Later in his career he served successively as governor of Van, Trabzon, Bursa, Beirut and Aleppo.
-His last appointment before the 30 October 1918 Armistice of Mudros that ended the war between the Ottoman Empire and the Allies was as governor of Beirut.
+Later in his career, he served successively as governor of Van, Trabzon, Bursa, Beirut and Aleppo.
+His last appointment before the 30 October 1918 Armistice of Mudros that ended World War I between the Ottoman Empire and the Allies was as governor of Beirut.